Specialist repairs at famous Craigievar Castle get under way

 The works will be carried out to combat the current and future impact of climate change.

-It will also support the National Trust for Scotland, who manages the building, in its objective to stabilise the condition of its estates.
+It will also support the National Trust for Scotland, which manages the building, in its objective to stabilise the condition of its estates.

 How will Craigievar be restored?

-To keep the tones of Craigievar’s walls pink, it will require multiple coats of a special recipe limewash.
+To keep the colour of Craigievar’s walls pink, it will require multiple coats of a special recipe limewash.

 Limewash is the traditional method of finishing ancient walls and is used instead of paint to help prevent condensation and dampness by allowing the castle to breathe.